mozilla-bteam/bmo/README.rst

    Firefox

 It supports tab completion for file names, method names and so on.
-For more information see DevelRepl_.
+For more information see `Devel::REPL`_.

-You can use the 'p' command (provided by DataPrinter_) to inspect variables as well.
+You can use the 'p' command (provided by `Data::Printer`_) to inspect variables as well.

 .. code-block:: plain